GreenPlow/compare/README.md

 $ pipenv --three
 ```
 This will place the virtual environment in the `.venv` directory.
-The virtual env will default to another location if an empty directory isn't created,
+The virtual env will default to another location if an empty directory isn't created.

 3) To install dependencies (need --dev for dev dependencies), run: